 With marketing, for instance, a strategy can only be deemed a failure if it has proven to do more harm than good.
 Decent results are still results.
 But business leaders often get bored or impatient and end up canceling marketing campaigns that are yet to revolutionize their business.
 They forget that while another strategy might look more promising, there’s no proof that it will be just as successful as the previous one.

 There’s nothing wrong with wanting to try something new.
 But not if you can’t afford it without canceling everything else.
-The hope for larger profits is not a sensible excuse for killing a pipeline of incoming cash.
+The hope for more substantial profits is not a reasonable excuse for killing a pipeline of incoming cash.

 10. They Build Up Their Company Culture As They Grow

 Company culture boosts overall performance by instilling motivation and discipline.
 Employees work harder because they feel more connected to the business.
-And though certain elements of your business will inevitably change, your company culture stays the same.
+And though some aspects of your business will inevitably change, your company culture stays the same.

 For this reason, growing businesses must strengthen their company culture.
 So, think about what you could do to make your company culture more present in your employees’ day-to-day lives.
 There are basic examples like wall art, unique perks, or the layout of your office.
 But anyone can do these things.
 Strong company culture comes from your management style, internal communication, and the kind of behavior you choose to reward.
 You cannot expect employees to follow core values if you do not outwardly exhibit them each day.